shijingsh/react-native-customized-image-picker/README.md

 #### Post-install steps

 ##### iOS
-native for ios not Modified;
+native for ios not modified;
 please see : https://github.com/ivpusic/react-native-image-crop-picker

 ## How it works?